-Increases in personnel between 1984 and 1985 reflect filling of vacant senior staff positions, plus the addition of a full-time Program Leader.
+Increases in personnel between 1984 and 1985 reflect filling of vacant senior staff positions plus the addition of a full-time coordinator position.
 Reductions in supplies and services form part of the economy package imposed in 1985 due to budget restrictions.
-Peronnel costs for 1986 reflect the deletion of the senior staff position in virology (which is to be transferred to the Biotechnology Research Unit), and the addition of a position for an Africa-wide bean coordinator (see p.
-14).
+Reduced personnel costs shown for 1986 are due to the transfer of the senior staff position in virology to the Biotechnology Research Unit